Amadeus-cyf/skiplist/README.md

 # skiplist
 Implement redis' skiplist in C++.
-Refer to leveldb's skiplist and also [the essay](https://15721.courses.cs.cmu.edu/spring2018/papers/08-oltpindexes1/pugh-skiplists-cacm1990.pdf).
+Refer to leveldb's skiplist and [the Essay of William Pugh](https://15721.courses.cs.cmu.edu/spring2018/papers/08-oltpindexes1/pugh-skiplists-cacm1990.pdf).

 ## Building
 For macos,